Once upon a time, three friends Kim, Lashonda, and Phil all died and

 I … I can’t play any musical instruments.” and Kim hung her head in shame.

 St. Peter, gave Kim a hug and said, “That’s alright.
 We have an area especially set up where you can learn all you need to know.”
 Gesturing to another angel, St. Peter said, “Ken here will take you to where you can learn to play music.
 When you’re ready, you’ll join in full participation in Heaven.”
-Kim allowed Ken to lead her to prepare for her new life.
+Kim allowed Ken to lead her to prepare for her new life in preparation for heaven.

 As Kim walked away with Ken, St. Peter turned to Phil.